Tajikistan Jamaat Ansarullah: Under the Taliban (2021–present)

-In late 2023, representatives from Tajikistan and the Islamic Emirate of Afghanistan were negotiating the status of Jamaat Ansarullah in the latter's territory.
-The Tajik government reportedly wanted the members of the group extradited while the Afghan government offered to mediate between both groups instead.
-The leadership of Jamaat Ansarullah said they would only negotiate with the Tajik government if the latter agreed to several conditions including expelling the Russian 201st Military Base and declaring an Islamic state.
+In late 2023, representatives from Tajikistan and the Islamic Emirate of Afghanistan were negotiating the status of Tajikistan Jamaat Ansarullah in the latter's territory.
+The Tajikistani government reportedly wanted the members of the group extradited while the Afghan government offered to mediate between both groups instead.
+The leadership of Tajikistan Jamaat Ansarullah said they would only negotiate with the Tajikistani government if the latter agreed to several conditions including expelling the Russian 201st Guards Military Base and declaring an Islamic state.
 Tajikistan rejected both, amongst other conditions.

-As of August 2023, border guards of the Islamic Emirate of Afghanistan and several other sources close to Jamaat Ansarullah confirmed that the group was no longer present in the districts they were initially given security for.
-They explained that members of JA have relocated elsewhere within Badakshan Province.
+As of August 2023, border guards of the Islamic Emirate of Afghanistan and several other sources close to Tajikistan Jamaat Ansarullah confirmed that the group was no longer present in the districts they were initially given security for.
+They explained that members of TJA have relocated elsewhere within Badakhshan Province.
 In June 2023, much of its members again relocated to Kunduz Province.

+On 25 December 2025 at least three Tajikistan Jamaat Ansarullah members tried to infiltrate into Tajikistan and attempted to smuggle homemade explosives.
+Tajikistani officials said clashes between border guards and the armed men left three militants and two Tajikistani security personnel dead.
+Earlier in the month at least 5 Chinese contractors in Tajikistan were killed by drone attacks from Tajikistan Jamaat Ansarullah & Turkistan Islamic Party, both parties being based in Badakhshan Province of Afghanistan.

+UN estimates there to be around 400 Tajikistani nationals in Afghanistan being associated with Tajikistan Jamaat Ansarullah in 2025.
+It was also reported that Afghan Taliban absorbed many fighters of the TJA and other militant groups into its security ranks.

 Membership

-Jamaat Ansarullah is reported to have between 100 and 200 fighters within Afghanistan.
-Much of its original membership were fighters and supporters loyal to Tabarov who rejected the 1997 armistice ending the Tajik Civil War.
+Tajikistan Jamaat Ansarullah is reported to have between 100–500 fighters within Afghanistan.
+Much of its original membership were fighters and supporters loyal to Tabarov who rejected the 1997 armistice ending the Tajikistani Civil War.
 The current and second generation of membership are the children and relatives of the above.
-A majority of them are Tajik citizens coming from the Tajik regions of Sughd, Khatlon, and Rasht Valley.
+A majority of them are Tajikistani citizens coming from the ethnic Tajik regions of Sughd, Khatlon, and Rasht Valley.

-In 2017, the Singapore-based International Centre for Political Violence and Terrorism Research reported that the group had less than 100 fighters, and thus didn't have the manpower to overthrow the Tajik government.
-However, an officer from the Tajik Border Patrol said in an interview to Radio Free Europe/Radio Liberty that the group's current leader, Muhammad Sharifov, "introduced" 200 members to Afghanistan in July 2021.
+In 2017, the Singapore-based International Centre for Political Violence and Terrorism Research reported that the group had less than 100 fighters, and thus didn't have the manpower to overthrow the Tajikistani government.
+However, an officer from the Tajikistani Border Patrol said in an interview to Radio Free Europe/Radio Liberty that the group's current leader, Muhammad Sharifov, "introduced" 200 members to Afghanistan in July 2021.
 Despite its current size, the organization also works to recruit members from Afghanistan, Pakistan, Central Asia, and Russia.